Badminton set to be a smash at GC2018

 Wendy Chen will represent Australia in Badminton at the Gold Coast 2018 Commonwealth Games.

 Chen’s decision paid off, she was selected for the Rio 2016 Olympics and placed 17th, and in the same year won her first Oceania singles title.

-Now with the full support of her family and friends behind her, Chen’s next goal is GC2018 selection.
+Now with the full support of her family and friends behind her, and selection for GC2018, Chen’s next goal is the Games.
 She is training at the Queensland Academy of Sport and studying exercise physiology, a path she says complements her training.